claytonwramsey/fiddler/README.md

 * `cli` contains a command-line interface for testing the engine.
 We intend to eventually retire the CLI.

+## Known issues

+* Often the principal variation output in UCI is corrupted, and gives illegal moves.

+* Sometimes the engine misses simple mate-in-one replies.

 ## Contributing

 If you are interested in contributing to Fiddler, please open a pull request.
 Any help is welcome!
 If you do submit a pull request, make sure to add your name to `AUTHORS.md`.

+## License

+This code is licensed under the GNU GPLv3.
+For mor information, refer to `LICENSE.md`.